No. 23 Auburn overcame a slow start to beat Tennessee 30-17

 POLL IMPLICATIONS

-Auburn did not earn any style points, so Gus Malzahn’s team will most likely stay inside the 20s in the upcoming AP poll ahead of its trip to No. 1 Alabama.
+Auburn did not earn any style points, so Malzahn’s team will most likely stay inside the 20s in the upcoming AP poll ahead of its trip to No. 1 Alabama.

 UP NEXT